SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In ⟮c8;dice notation⟯, you can leave out ⟮c9;the amount of dice to roll⟯, if ⟮c7;its one⟯.
 ⟮c11;4d10+3⟯ is an example of ⟮c12;Dice notation⟯, it means ⟮c13;roll 4 10-sided dice and add 3 to the overall result⟯ the shell command ⟮c10;`roll`⟯ ⟮c14;rolls dice⟯, specified in ⟮c15;dice notation⟯

+## databases

+### geonames

+Geonames is the worlds largest databae of geographical features, their locations, type, names, and names in alternative languages.
+Geonames is updated via crowsourcing.
+Geonames is licensed under CC BA.

 ## non-file formats